maxchirkov/simple-real-estate-pack/readme.txt

 **If something doesn't work, please try to troubleshoot the issue by checking is any JavaScript errors are reported.
 Also, try disabling other plugins and leave the SRP enabled just to make sure there are no conflicts.**

 == Changelog ==

+**Version 1.4.5**
+- Deprecates Mortgage Rates due to discontinuation of the API by Zillow.
+- Fixes negative results in the Affordability Calculator.

 **Version 1.4.4**
 - Adds support for Yelp API 2.0